About Pioneers For Christ

 Pioneers For Christ (or PFC, directed by its Core Ministry Team) was established in 1967, primarily to serve the youth and children of the Philadelphia metropolitan region.
 Although it initially began as a multi-ethnic ministry, ministering to churches (primarily the smaller churches that have under-developed youth groups and children's ministries) in the Philadelphia, New Jersey, and New York areas, Pioneers For Christ now hopes to re-establish its embrace of the whole of the city beyond any single ethnic group or people class.
 Its current ministry consists of the following:

 - A Counselor Training Program (CTP), consisting of application prior to admittance into the Program, 8-weeks of intense weekend training (at least 7-15 hours per weekend), small group meetings during the week (2-3 hours per week), fund-raising for ministry efforts, and team-building exercises.
-Each year, the Staff is composed of ~20-25 college students and young adults in the current age range of 19-40.

 - A two-week Camp ministry: one week for children (100 maximum) ages 7-11 (Grades 2-7), and a second week (100 maximum) for youth roughly the ages of 12-18 Grades 8-12).